frdmn/snapchat-mimic/README.md

 * `ffmpeg` (compiled with `--enable-libfreetype`)

-If you're using brew, you can pass `enable-libfreetype` while installing:
+If you're using brew, you can pass `--with-freetype` while installing:

 ```shell
 brew install ffmpeg --with-freetype